open-telemetry/opentelemetry.io/content/en/docs/contributing/pr-checks.md

 If any of the PR checks fails, please try to
-[fix content issues automatically](/docs/contributing/#fix-content-issues-automatically) first by running `npm run test-and-fix` on your machine.
+[fix content issues automatically](/docs/contributing/#fix-content-issues-automatically) first by running `npm run fix:all` on your machine.

 Additionally, you can comment `/fix:all` on your Pull Request.
 This will make the OpenTelemetry Bot run those commands on your behalf and update the PR.
 Make